saltyorg/docs/docs/apps/organizr.md

-THIS PAGE HAS NOT BEEN FULLY UPDATED FOR SALTBOX

 ## What is it?

 [Organizr](https://organizr.app/) (by CauseFX) is a web-based, HTPC server organizer, that allows you to manage various tools and programs within tabs.
 Also supports user management, allowing for non admin users or guests to access certain web-pages via Organizr, even if it is behind HTTP authentication.
 This guide is to help you get Organizr setup and running by no means is this a complete guide to Organizr as you'll see the depth of it is pretty vast and there are plenty of customizations available to you at every turn.